sourcegraph/cody/TESTING.md

     - Go to Chat History tab and open previous chats one by one.
 Check if both history and context settings are properly preserved.
     - Open new chat and check if it properly inherits all setting from previously opened historical chat
-    - If `sourcegraph/sourcegraph` repo was previously added please remove it by selecting it, and then clicking [-] button.
+    - If `sourcegraph/sourcegraph` repo was previously added please remove it clicking the [✏️] (pencil) icon and removing the 'sourcegraph/sourcegraph' line
     - Ask question about squirrel.
 It should again describe you an animal or have no context.

 ## Code Search